 Doctors can use a variety of tests to determine the presence of an astrocytoma.
 CT scans and MRIs can provide an image of the brain and allow doctors to check for abnormalities.
 Sometimes a procedure called magnetic resonance spectroscopywill be done along with an MRI to determine the chemical makeup of the tumor.

 If your child's health care provider suspects an astrocytoma, he or she may recommend a brain tissue biopsy to determine whether the tumor is cancerous.
 This is done as a surgical procedure.

 If cancer cells are found, the surgeon may remove the tumor during the same surgery.
-The goal is usually to eliminate as much of the tumor as possible without damaging the brain.
+The goal is usually to take out as much of the tumor as possible without damaging the brain.
 If some of the astrocytoma must remain in the brain, radiation therapy may be used to control its size.
-This can be done in the form of external beam radiation, which is administered on the outside of the body, or through radiosurgery, which focuses the radiation directly on the tumor site.
+This can be done in the form of external beam radiation, which is given on the outside of the body, or through radiosurgery, which focuses the radiation directly on the tumor site.